 software.
 While deployed overseas, flying aircraft during Desert Storm,

 I used FastLynx and a cross-over serial cable to hook my Minisport up

 to any other contemporary Windows computer, and FastLynx would

 propagate itself over onto the other computer and then provide an

 ASCII-GUI interface like Midnight Commander to move files back and

-A thread in Bob Pease's mailbox column (Sep 16th and Nov 18th 1997 (?)
+A thread in Bob Pease's (National Semiconductor) mailbox column (Sep 16th and Nov 18th 1997 (?)
 Electronic Design Magazine) speak of virtues of the older, but actually more useable notebook computers -- available at great prices.
 If you can't go first class with a Minisport, you may wish to look at a Tandy (Radio Shack) Model 100 notebook.
 No, it's not of the PC genre, but one served me well while I owned it.
-Check with Richard Hanson at Club 100, PO Box 23438, Pleasant Hill, CA 94523-0438, or check the Club 100 web page.
+Although Richard Hanson (Club 100, PO Box 23438, Pleasant Hill, CA 94523-0438) passed away in April of 2011, his work is maintained at the Club 100 web page.
 Other contact info is in the Nov 18th issue of Electronic Design.